open-mmlab/mmdetection/MODEL_ZOO.md

 ## Baselines

-We released RPN, Faster R-CNN and Mask R-CNN models in the first version.
 More models with different backbones will be added to the model zoo.

 ### RPN